 Tip 5 – Destroy Unused Data Storage, Computing and Mobile Devices

-As technology has progressed, a lot of our personal information is now stored on computers, phones, and other storage devices.
+With the progress of technology, we now store a lot of our personal information on computers, phones, and other storage devices.
 This includes sensitive documents, photographs, passwords, and scans of our IDs.
-This information can all be used by a fraudster to commit identity theft.
-Businesses are vulnerable too, and without securely disposing of old data storage devices, information is put at risk.
+Fraudsters will use this information to commit identity theft.
+Businesses are vulnerable too.
+Without securely disposing of old data storage devices, information is at risk.

 Even once old devices are wiped, this information can still be recovered by an experienced fraudster if not disposed of safely.
 The best way to ensure your unused digital information is safe and minimise identity theft is to have these devices securely destroyed.
 This is another service we offer here at Shred Station, and you will receive a certificate of destruction for anything you have shredded with us for your own proof of compliance, and peace of mind.